PeculiarOvertones/gpu_exer/README.md

 - For each code, there are multiple kernels with different optimizations enabled based on preprocessor directives.
   Check them at the beginning of the code before compiling.
 - e.g.: nvcc -arch=sm_70 -DTILED -o solver.x matmul.cu
-- These codes need cleaning: merge, prefix_sum, atomic.
-I will do it soon.